syncfusion-content/javascript-docs/js/Control-Initialization.md

 Apart from the above dependent scripts, you need to refer the **ej.web.all.min.js** file, which contains all the JavaScript components script in a minified format.

-> **Note**: Syncfusion recommends not to use this file in the production environment as it contains all the controls and size will be huge.
+N> Syncfusion recommends not to use this file in the production environment as it contains all the controls and size will be huge.
 Please use our [Custom Script Generator](/js/include-only-the-needed-widgets) to generate only the needed scripts for the controls you have used in your application before going into production.

 Copy the **ej.web.all.min.js** file into the **Scripts\\ej** folder.